16 Oct STOP STATIC STRETCHING TO IMPROVE HIP MOBILITY

 The Psoas March is an amazing exercise for quickly eliminating hip flexor tightness as it retrains the psoas’ role in spinal stability.
 The athlete lies supine with a resistance band around both feet.
 While focusing on maintaining a neutral spine, the athlete lifts one knee towards his or her chest, stopping at ~90 degrees of hip flexion, and then returns to supine.
 This is then repeated on the opposite leg.

-The Goblet Squat may be the most powerful mobility exercise specific to the squat.
-By holding a weight in front of the body, the athlete is able to better sit back into the squat, maintain a neutral spine and pelvis, and reach better squat depths.
-When performing Goblet Squats to work hip mobility, we suggest performing a slow negative and pausing for several seconds in the bottom of the squat.
+This may be the most powerful mobility exercise specific to the squat.
+By holding a weight in front of the body, the athlete can better sit back into the squat, maintain a neutral spine and pelvis, and reach better squat depths.
+When performing Goblet Squats to work hip mobility, we suggest performing a slow negative and pausing for several seconds at the bottom of the squat.